 Most of the theoretical models in economics proposed so far to describe money emergence are based on three intangible assumptions: the omniscience of economic agents, an infinite time and an extremely large number of agents (not bounded).
 The goal of this interdisciplinary study is to investigate the condition of apparition of a monetary economy in a more ecological framework provided with the assumption that the market is made up of a finite number of agents having a bounded rationality and facing a time constraint.

 In this study, we propose a generic model and environment of monetary prospecting.
 Our first objective is to artificially identify structural (trading organisation, agents specialisation) and cognitive conditions (learning skills, memory and strategic anticipation abilities, tradeoff exploration/exploitation) that allowed money emergence.
 This will provide relevant environmental constraints that we will use during our manipulations in the laboratory.
 The agents that will be involved in these manipulations will be of two types: non-human primates (rhesus macaques) and humans.
-9.2.4.
-Project Motus of the ANSES Participant: André Garenne.

-The MOTUS project (MOdulaTion dU Signal RF et effets sur le cerveau : approche in vivo et in vitro) is financed by the ANSES (the french national agency for health security).
-This 3 years project is studying the effects of GSM-RF on living matter and especially neuronal activity and development.
-Our main involvement concerns electrophysiological data and spike trains analysis as well as the development of pharmacological protocols to test GSM-RF effects hypotheses.
-Altogether, our experimental findings provide evidence for dose-dependent effects of RF signals on the bursting rate of neuronal cultures and suggest that part of the mechanism is nonthermal (publication in Journal of Neurophysiology).
-In an attempt to elucidate the depressing effect of GSM on in-vitro neuronal activity, pharmacological studies have also been realized on cortical cells.

 9.3.
 International Initiatives

 9.3.1.
-Participation in International Programs
+Participation in Other International Programs

 9.3.1.1.
 Project LingoRob with Germany

 LingoRob - Learning Language in Developmental Robots - is a project of the Programme Hubert Curien PHC Procope with Germany (University of Hamburg).
 The scientific objective of the collaboration is to better understand the mechanisms underlying language acquisition and enable more natural interaction between humans and robots in different languages, while modelling how the brain processes sentences and integrates semantic information of scenes.
 Models developed in both labs involve artificial neural networks, and in particular Echo State Networks (ESN), also known as pertaining to the Reservoir Computing framework.
 These neural models allow insights on high-level processes of the human brain, and at the same time are well suited as robot control platform, because they can be trained and executed online with low computational resources.
 The collaborators will also combine Deep Learning networks to the reservoir models already used in order to benefit from their very good feature extraction abilities.

 MONC Project-Team

 9. Partnerships and Cooperations

 9.1.
 National Initiatives

 9.1.1.
 Plan Cancer

 9.1.1.1.
 NUMEP

 Plan Cancer NUMEP: 2016-2019.
+Numerics for Clinical Electroporation

+Funding: 460 kE.

-Numerics for Clinical Electroporation Funding: 460 kE Partners: Inria Team MONC, Institut de Pharmacologie de Toulouse, CHU J. Verdier de Bondy Duration: Octobre 2016-Septembre 2019 Project leader: C. Poignard Co-PI: M-P. Rols (IPBS), O. Séror (CHU J. Verdier)
+Partners: Institut de Pharmacologie de Toulouse, CHU J. Verdier de Bondy.
+Duration: Octobre 2016-Septembre 2019.

-9.1.1.2.
-Dynamo

-Plan Cancer DYNAMO: 2015-2018.
-Dynamical Models for Tissue Electroporation Funding: 370 kE Partners: Laboratoire Ampère, Lab.
-Vectorology and Anticancerous Therapies (IGR), Inria Team MONC Duration: Octobre 2015-Septembre 2018 Project leader: R. Scorretti (Laboratoire Ampère) Co-PI: L.M.
-Mir (IGR), C. Poignard (Inria Team MONC)
+Project leader: C. Poignard Co-PI: M-P. Rols (IPBS), O. Séror (CHU J. Verdier) 9.1.1.2.
+Moglimaging Project acronym - Moglimaging: Modeling of Glioblastoma treatment-induced resistance and heterogeneity by multi-modal imaging.
+Partners - Inria Monc, IUCT, Institut Pasteur, Univ.
+Grenoble, INSERM, Inria Mamba.
+Duration - from Nov.
+2016 to May 2020.

+Coordinator - E. Cohen-Jonathan Moyal, Institut Universitaire du Cancer Toulouse / Local coordinator - O. Saut.
+Team participants - S. Benzekry, A. Collin, C. Poignard, O. Saut.
 9.1.1.3.
-Moglimaging

-- Project acronym Moglimaging: Modeling of Glioblastoma treatment-induced resistance and heterogeneity by multi-modal imaging.

-- Partners -

-- Duration from Nov.
-2016 to Nov 2019.

-- Coordinator E. Cohen-Jonathan Moyal, Institut Universitaire du Cancer Toulouse / Local coordinator O. Saut.

-- Team participants S. Benzekry, A. Collin, C. Poignard, O. Saut.

-9.1.1.4.
-Systems Biology of Renal Carcinoma

-- Title: Plan Cancer Systems Biology of Renal Carcinoma using a Mouse RCC model
+Systems Biology of Renal Carcinoma Title: Plan Cancer Systems Biology of Renal Carcinoma using a Mouse RCC model Partners: LAMC, INSERM-Univ.

-- Partners : LAMC, INSERM-Univ.
 Bordeaux.

-- Duration June 2018 to June 2021

-- Team participants: O. Saut, S. Benzekry (co-PI)

-- 116.64k€

-9.1.2.
-Transnation call: INCA/ARC

-- Title: Minimally and non-invasive methods for early detection and/or progression of cancer

-- Acronym: TRANSCAN

-- Team participants: A. Collin, C. Poignard, O. Saut (local PI)

-- Total funds: 1M150, Monc's share 275k€.